top of page

 Jordan M. Holloway is an American composer, conductor, and violist.
 His music draws from a diverse array of inspirations, including the natural beauty of his home states of Pennsylvania and Colorado, the colossal and imaginative fantasy soundscapes of such media as Star Wars and The Legend of Zelda, and the current intense and outrageous political climate of the United States.
 While he very much enjoys writing chamber works, he has a particular passion for orchestral music, of which he has composed two symphonies and multiple tone-poems.

-As a composer, Holloway has worked with groups such as ~Nois, the Ivalas Quartet, the Pro Musica Colorado Chamber Orchestra, and the University of Colorado Symphony Orchestra, as well as many solo artists such as pianist Christopher Wright, Moanin’ Frogs saxophonist Lucas Hopkins, 208 ensemble cellist Jake Saunders, and Wichita Symphony oboist Grace Stringfellow.
+As a composer, Holloway has worked with groups such as the Colorado Music Festival Orchestra, the Ivalas Quartet, Kodachrome, and ~Nois, as well as many solo artists such as pianist Christopher Wright, Moanin’ Frogs saxophonist Lucas Hopkins, 208 ensemble cellist Jake Saunders, and Wichita Symphony oboist Grace Stringfellow.

 P1003098.jp2